RasppleII/a2server/docs/ivanx/a2server_installer.md

 proceed, enter the password again, and go get a sandwich, but come back so you can answer questions when prompted.

-Once it\'s done, check out the links on the [A2SERVER home page](index.md) for next steps.
+Once it's done, check out the links on the [A2SERVER home page](index.md) for next steps.

-If you\'d like to set things up manually, or are curious as to what\'s happening, you can
+If you'd like to set things up manually, or are curious as to what's happening, you can
 [view the contents of the setup scripts](a2server_scriptdetails.md).